2026 EVENTS – SAVE THE DATES

 Secret Gardens of the Kennebunks, July 11

 Enjoy one of the library’s most popular events.
 Occurring just every other year.
-This event gives rare access to six of the most beautiful local gardens in our lovely town.
+This event gives rare access to seven of the most beautiful local gardens in our lovely town.
 A delightful summer activity.
-A special preview party will be held at Mélange Home Shop, specializing in globally sourced home furnishings.
+Event page here: Secret Garden Tour

 Ken Burns, with interviewer Rob Caldwell, July 30